"Nov. 29, 2012 -- It's possible to end the worldwide AIDS epidemic, and a new U.S. plan could make this possibility a reality.

 Details with Side Effects

 Efavirenz plasma concentrations may be altered by substrates, inhibitors, or inducers of CYP3A.
-Likewise, efavirenz may alter plasma concentrations of drugs metabolized by CYP3A or CYP2B6 [see CONTRAINDICATIONS and DRUG INTERACTIONS].
+Likewise, efavirenz may alter plasma concentrations of drugs metabolized by CYP3A or CYP2B6.
+The most prominent effect of efavirenz at steady-state is induction of CYP3A and CYP2B6.
+[See DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS]

 SUSTIVA must not be used as a single agent to treat HIV-1 infection or added on as a sole agent to a failing regimen.
 Resistant virus emerges rapidly when efavirenz is administered as monotherapy.
 The choice of new antiretroviral agents to be used in combination with efavirenz should take into consideration the potential for viral cross-resistance.